 Get Membership and Rewards Program Discounts.

 Other great sources of membership discounts include AAA membership, AARP, BJs, and Sam’s Club.
-Frequent flyer airline programs, including Delta SkyMiles, United MileagePlus, American AAdvantage, JetBlue TrueBlue, and Southwest, also offer discounts with select rental car companies.
+Frequent flyer airline programs, including Delta SkyMiles, United MileagePlus, American AAdvantage, JetBlue TrueBlue, and Southwest, offer discounts with select rental car companies.

 Check Your Credit Cards for Benefits.

 Some credit cards offer car rental discounts and extras, and they can provide additional savings as well.
 Credit cards such as the Chase Sapphire Preferred Card, United Airlines cards, American Express cards, and others provide primary or secondary rental car collision damage waiver (CDW) or loss damage waiver (LDW) coverage that can help eliminate the need for an additional rental insurance coverage policy offered by the company.

 Select travel credit cards like Mastercard also offer opportunities to use reward points or miles to pay for part or all of your car rental, plus additional perks like discounts and free upgrades.

 Track Rate Drops Regularly.

 Rental car rates are volatile, rising and falling depending on supply and demand.
 During this period of car shortages, car rental companies are continually reassessing demand at locations around the country and moving around their fleets.

 If you’ve selected the “pay later” option, you can re-book your rental at a lower price.
 Check rates continually or use the automatic rate tracker feature offered by sites like AutoSlash.

 Consider Car Sharing Options.

 If rental cars are too costly or sold out, look at available car-sharing programs like Turo.
 Turo functions similarly to Airbnb, allowing travelers to rent cars directly from private hosts.

 Turo operates in various locations and provides 24/7 customer support, contactless check-in options, flexible cancellation terms, and rental car insurance protection plans.

 If you only need a car for a few hours or days, look at Zipcar.
-Zipcar’s membership car-sharing service offers bookings by the hour or day in over 35 states, Canada, and the United Kingdom.
+Zipcar’s membership car-sharing service offers bookings by hour or day in over 35 states, Canada, and the United Kingdom.